aamiraaaa/Tassybay-Amira/REPORT_TEMPLATE.md

 Did you use AI tools?
 (Yes / No)

-If yes, explain briefly:
-- What you asked AI for
-- What you modified yourself
-- What you fully understand now

----
+Yes, AI helped write clean code and explanations.
+I modified code and now understand how it works

 ## 10. Reflection